Psychoanalysis, LGBT, BDSM, Non Neuro Typical, Anger & Stress Management Counselling

 Post Traumatic Stress Disorder and other forms of Trauma, Counselling and Psychotherapy

 Trauma can be from individual events (classic PTSD), or from a period of repeated exposure to stress such as abuse (complex PTSD).
 Working with trauma requires patience and commitment and specialised methods such as hypnoanalysis, EMDR, mindfulness and trauma counselling are used to work through the effects of the trauma.
 Often many of the effects are locked away in patterns only traceable by following the trauma emotions, physical or emotional, rather than by logical thinking, and this is what often frustrates attempts at self help.

-I is now widely accepted that integrative therapy is best with complex PTSD cases, and it is not enough to have "talking therapy" alone, you need neurological, psycho education, mindfulness, hypnotherapy, somatic, complementary therapy and body-psychology skills to be truly effective.
+It is now widely accepted that integrative therapy is best with complex PTSD cases, and it is not enough to have "talking therapy" alone, you need neurological, psycho education, mindfulness, hypnotherapy, somatic, complementary therapy and body-psychology skills to be truly effective.
 With this in mind I have completed extensive training in attachment, body and somatic work models, and have recently added to my nearly 27 years experience with certification in clinical trauma practice (CCTP: Certified Clinical Trauma Professional I and II, CCTP-I and CFMTS), internationally validated post graduate award from the IATP (International Association of Trauma Practitioners).
 I have also completed professional clinical certification in the specialist use of Hypnosis, Neurology and Mind/Body therapy in the treatment of trauma.
 I am also certified competent in CBASP Analysis psychotherapy for long depression, and ACT (Acceptance and Commitment Therapy) and a Certified Mindfulness Informed Professional.
 I am also a qualified naturopath and Chi Gung instructor with additional training in methods of somatic processing.